 The Website is owned and operated by iCompute Teaching Ltd (“iCompute”), a company registered in England and Wales with company no. 08509235.
 Our customer contact email address is email@example.com.

 iCompute grants you access to this website pages conditional upon your agreement to accept the application of the laws of England to govern matters between us in relation to this website.
-By accessing this website and/or purchasing Product you agree to indemnify us and not to hold us liable for the result foreseeable of any actions you may take based on the information contained herein.
+By accessing this website and/or paying to access Product you agree to indemnify us and not to hold us liable for the result foreseeable of any actions you may take based on the information contained herein.

 3 Intellectual Property Rights